 Ziggy Schema Builtin Types

-Ziggy Schemas have two keywords for expressing that a value can be of any possible type:
+Ziggy Schemas have one keyword for expressing that a Ziggy Document value can be of any possible type: any

 Basic types